-There are varieties of database available in the software world.
-Below are few you can opt from according to the application or business requirements,
+There are varieties of databases available in the software world.
+Below are a few you can opt from according to the application or business requirements,

 Where to Code

-Here you have two options, either you can have an IDE installed in your desktop/laptop or use online IDEs.
+Here you have two options, either you can have an IDE installed on your desktop/laptop or use online IDEs.
 My personal favorites are Visual Studio Code or

 https://jsfiddle.net/.
 You can visit,

-https://tms-outsource.com/blog/posts/web-development-ide/ to know more about IDEs and select your according to your need.
+https://tms-outsource.com/blog/posts/web-development-ide/ to know more about IDEs and select you according to your need.

-I know reading through the article; you must be thinking its loads.
+I know reading through the article; you must be thinking it's loads.
 Yes, indeed.
 You are right.
-Also you will grow as and when you start implementing your theories in real world.
-Start thinking of features or functionalities you would like to have in your application and then try to implement it in different ways.
+Also, you will grow as and when you start implementing your theories in the real world.
+Start thinking of features or functionalities you would like to have in your application and then try to implement them in different ways.
 The more you practice, the more you will get hold.